 This means that the tests are likely to get progressively harder as students progress through education and they may find that some aspects of the assessment are more difficult than others.

 As with all assessments, taking the time to prepare can help to ensure that pupils can give their best performance on the day.

 Some useful tips include:

 - Get enough rest ahead of the assessment to make sure you can concentrate

 - Eat a balanced diet to provide sustained energy throughout the assessments

-- Use practice papers to familiarise yourself with the style of questions that are likely to be found on the test
+- Use practice tests to familiarise yourself with the style of questions that are likely to be found on the test

 There is a CAT4 test for every grade of education from the age of 4 to 17.

 This means that whether your child is in Kindergarten or their Senior year, there will be a test paper suited to their age and educational level.

 One of the most important things to prepare a child for CAT4 testing is to ensure that they are exposed to a wide variety of text documents.